lich2000117/P2P_FileSharingNetwork/note.md

 ### Script:
+- `copyToSFs.bat` Windows: copy current project to replace all share folders project file (distributed node for testing use different share folders.)

-- `copyToSFs.sh` : copy current project to replace all share folders project file (distributed node for testing use different share folders.)
+- `copyToSFs.sh` Linux: copy current project to replace all share folders project file (distributed node for testing use different share folders.)
 - `cleanDownload.sh` : remove DOWNLOAD folder from download.
 - `runServer.sh` : use `./runServer.sh` to run this script, clear maven package and reintall maven dependencies and
 - recompile code to run server program.